Use the side menu tabs or Site Map to see many more pages!

 - Using .mnu files

-- To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.
+- To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) - see below for details.

-- To change individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
+- To change the text of individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
 Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working!

 - To change the menu text and help text below the menu for a specific payload, add a matching .txt file.

-- Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
-Tip: press the spacebar to pause file enumeration so you can see how E2B orders each item.
+- The Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
+Tip: press the spacebar twice to pause file enumeration so you can see how E2B has ordered each item.

-- To change other menu sub-headings and E2B menu text - see 'Changing the Language'.
+- To change the other menu sub-headings and E2B menu text - see 'Changing the Language'.

-- E2B also uses .mnu files to add grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but don't edit an existing E2B .mnu file unless you first change it's filename).
+- E2B also uses .mnu files to add new grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but don't edit an existing E2B .mnu file unless you first change its filename).

-- Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries for you to test out (E2B v1.92+)
+- Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries (.mnu files) for you to test out (E2B v1.92+)

-- This file may have been created by the Make_E2B.exe creation utility.
+- \_ISO\MyE2B.cfg may have been created for you by the Make_E2B.exe creation utility.

-- Many E2B configuration settings can be changed by making and editing the \_ISO\MyE2B.cfg file - please see this page for details.
+- Edit the \_ISO\MyE2B.cfg file - see thi s page for details.

-- The \_ISO\Sample_MyE2B.cfg file contains examples of all the possible configuration settings.
+- The \_ISO\Sample_MyE2B.cfg file contains many examples of all the possible configuration settings.

-Do not edit any of the original E2B files because if you later update the E2B drive with a newer version of E2B, you will lose all your changes.
-If you need to change one of the E2B files, rename it first, e.g. rename \_ISO\MAINMENU\ZZSubMenuAll.mnu to ZZSubMenuAllXYZ.mnu before you edit it. \_ISO\MyE2B.cfg can be edited because it is not in the E2B download and is not an 'original' file.
+IMPORTANT: Do not edit any of the original E2B files because if you later update the E2B drive with a newer version of E2B, you will lose all your changes.
+If you need to change one of the E2B files, rename it first, e.g. rename \_ISO\MAINMENU\ZZSubMenuAll.mnu to ZZSubMenuAll_NEW.mnu before you edit it. \_ISO\MyE2B.cfg can be edited by you because it is not in the E2B download and is not an 'original' file.

 A YouTube Video about changing the E2B Menu background and using a MyE2B.cfg file is here.